Auckland Choral: Auckland Choral and Handel's Messiah

 The choir is well known for its annual Christmas performances of Handel's Messiah.
 In 2018, Auckland Choral will mark the milestone of 100 consecutive annual Christmas performances of Messiah.
 Auckland Choral sang its first full performance of Messiah on 17 December 1857 at the Mechanics’ Institute Hall in Auckland.
 This is believed to have been the first performance of the oratorio in Australasia.
 Auckland Choral's initial run of consecutive annual performances was interrupted only in 1918, when the outbreak of the 1918 flu pandemic in New Zealand led to a prohibition on public gatherings.

 Auckland Choral Foundation

-Auckland Choral is supported by the Auckland Choral Foundation, a charitable trust established to ensure the long-term success of Auckland Choral by providing capital growth and income to support its activities.
+In 2007, the Auckland Choral Foundation was established as a charitable trust to ensure the long-term success of Auckland Choral, by providing capital growth and income to support its operation and activities.